THE CX PROJECT IS SUPPORTED BY

 Dumfries and Galloway public set to have their say on ambitious plans to boost the economy

-Consultation to be held on first ever Regional Economic Strategy for the south of Scotland12th July 2021
+Consultation to be held on first ever Regional Economic Strategy for the south of Scotland

 The south of Scotland will take a key step towards having its first ever Regional Economic Strategy (RES) with a summer consultation planned.